Erin O'Flaherty: Personal life

 Erin O'Flaherty is originally from Florence, South Carolina.
-O'Flaherty came out as gay when she was 18.
+O'Flaherty came out as gay when she was 18, while attending the University of Central Florida.

 She attended the University of Central Florida, where she graduated with a bachelor's degree in accounting.
 During an interview at UCF, O'Flaherty's dream job was to be a cashier as a child.
 She loved balancing her grandmother's checkbook every Sunday and was fascinated with the transaction process.
 As her strength for rules, organization, and numbers increased with her entrepreneurial drive, her dream of owning or operating a small business was created.
 She currently lives in St. Louis, Missouri as the Director of Operations for Captiva Marketing.
 She enjoys world traveling, kayaking to see wildlife in Wekiwa Springs, and playing soccer.
 She also enjoys singing, which contributes to her talent in pageants.

 In 2018, a short documentary was made about her life story called "Crowning Change" that premiered to audiences at film festivals around the world.